bluejoe2008/solr-sql/README.md

 # solr-sql

-solr-sql provides sql interfaces for solr cloud, by which you can connect to a solr cloud and create a JDBC connection, then submit SELECT commands to solr and retrieve
+solr-sql provides sql interfaces for solr cloud, by which developers can operate on solr cloud via JDBC protocols.

-It is an adapter for solr based on Calcite(http://calcite.apache.org)
+On the same time, it is an Calcite adapter for solr(see http://calcite.apache.org).